 Is South Carolina Flood Insurance Mandatory?

 Just because you do not live in a designated flood zone does not mean you are not at risk.
 When heavy downpours from tropical storms saturate the ground, water and sewage lines back-ups can cause flooding throughout the state.
-Statistically, over the life of a 30 year mortgage, South Carolina residents are three time more likely to face damages from a flood than from a fire.
+Statistically, over the life of a 30-year mortgage, South Carolina residents are three times more likely to face damages from a flood than from a fire.
 It is better to be prepared than face the financial hardships that flood-damage can bring.

 What Does South Carolina Flood Insurance Cover?

 NFIP-provided flood insurance offers two types of coverage: one for the structure of the home itself and the other for its contents.
 You can opt to purchase only one type of coverage, though most homeowners purchase both.

 - Building coverage provides coverage for damages to the building and its foundation, plumbing, and electrical systems, furnaces and air conditioning units, built-in appliances, and permanently installed carpeting over unfinished floors.